floragunncom/search-guard-docs/_content/_troubleshooting/kibana_troubleshooting.md

 A common source of error is that a HTTP header required by the configured authentication module(s) is not whitelisted, and thus authentication fails.
 Since the header is just discarded by Kibana, you won't see any error message.

 By default, the whitelist includes the standardized `Authorization` header, but only if no other headers are configured.
-If you add any other header, for example `sgtenant`, make sure to add `Authorization` explicitely as well:
+If you add any other header, for example `sgtenant`, make sure to add `Authorization` explicitly as well:

 ```
 elasticsearch.requestHeadersWhitelist: [ "Authorization", "sgtenant" ]